NicolasAppsDevelopment/ChessOnline/README.md

 - We used Socket.IO for real-time, bidirectional and event-based communication during a game.
 - All the others network communications are made with HTTP requests to an Express based API.
 - Socket.IO communication and API requests are secured with JWT tokens.
+- A refresh token mechanic is used to get a new access token when it's about to expires.

 ## Gameplay
 - In a game :